How to Measure Brushless Motor and Propeller Efficiency

 Figure 1: NTM propdrive 35-30 brushless motor and Quantum 13-4 carbon fiber prop.

-To fully characterize a motor, you need to measure the following parameters.
+To fully characterize a motor and determine its efficiency, you need to measure the following parameters.

 • Voltage (V)